FRRouting/frr/doc/developer/workflow.rst

 The LTS branch duties are the following ones:

-- organise meetings on a (bi-)weekly or monthly basis, the handling of issues and pull requested relative to that branch.
+- organise meetings on a (bi-)weekly or monthly basis, the handling of issues and pull requests relative to that branch.
 When time permits, this may be done during the regularly scheduled FRR meeting.

 - ensure the stability of the branch, by using and eventually adapting the